AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/gallery.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Gallery widget
+title: Gallery widget | Commerce Frontend Development
+description:
 ---

+# Gallery widget

 The gallery jQuery widget implements a content area with images organized into preview and thumbnails blocks.